VakhoKontridze/VCore/README.md

 #### Parameters

 Parameters used for the fetch request.
 A struct, that can conform to `Encodable`.
-By our convention, struct is not deleted even when it's empty.

 #### Entity

 Entity that's returned from the fetch request.
 Also a struct, that can conform to `Decodable`.
-By similar convention, an empty struct is also not deleted.

 #### _ Gateway